-An AQM-34L desktop model exists in approximately 1:32 scale (11 inch length, 5 inch wingspan).
-The manufacturer is not known, perhaps it was made in-house by Teledyne-Ryan?
-It is a single piece solid resin casting.
+An AQM-34L version of the above also exists, its reported dimensions are 11 inch length and 5 inch wingspan.
+It is reportedly a single piece solid resin casting.
 Apart from the version without markings, two versions with markings were offered on Ebay.
 The first is L229 / Tom Cat and the second L161 / 'Brit Special' with 'Col. Ray P. Britton' on the stand (the latter likely a leaving gift).

 An AQM-34Q/R desktop model was offered on Ebay in August 2010.
 My best guess is that it is a conversion of the AQM-34N model shown above, fitted with drop tanks and a 'football' radome on the fin tip.
 The model likely represents a Model 147TF / AQM-34R.
 The Model 147TE / AQM-34Q has a cilindrical UHF antenna probe on the radome, that the model lacks.
 Instead it should have a small blade UFF antenna just behind the radome, but I don't see that in the photos.
 The dimensions are reported as 11 3/8 inches length and 12 7/8 inches wingspan, which agrees closely with the AQM-34N dimensions.
 The stand lacks an identification plate.